 It only takes about 5 seconds once you get the hang of it.
 It's easier when you see it, so check out this video:

-Tip: Avoid placing any objects other than the glass screens and your herb or wax inside the chamber to prevent short circuiting the battery.
-Never power the Atmos device while the packing tool or any other metallic objects are in the chamber.
+Tip: Avoid placing any objects other than the glass screens and your dry herbs or wax inside the heating chamber to prevent short circuiting the battery.
+Never power the Atmos device while the dab tool or any other metallic objects are in the chamber.